D2KLab/py-sparql-transformer/README.md

 out = sparqlTransformer(query, options)
 ```

-The first parameter (`query`) is the query in the JSON-LD format.
-The JSON-LD can be:
+The first parameter (`query`) is the query in the JSON format.
+The JSON can be:
-- an already parsed JS object (or defined real time),
+- an already parsed (or defined real time) `dict`,
-- **ONLY if running in NodeJS**, the local path of a JSON file (that will then be read and parsed).
+- the local path of a JSON file (that will then be read and parsed).

 The `options` parameter is optional, and can define the following: